Luis Urías Preview, Player Props: Red Sox vs. Rays

 Luis Urías At The Plate

-- Urias has four doubles, three home runs and 16 walks while batting .180.
+- Urias has four doubles, three home runs and 16 walks while hitting .174.

-- Urias has picked up a hit in 42.1% of his 38 games this season, with at least two hits in 10.5% of them.

-- Urias has an RBI in nine of 38 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Urias has driven home a run in nine games this season (23.1%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.